tstuefe/JEP387/jep.md

 -------

 A side effect of a new Metaspace implementation should be better testability, which will result in more and better gtests.

+A working prototype of this new allocator exists in jdk-sandbox, branch "stuefe-new-metaspace-branch".
+Due to the reworked Metaspace coding, better isolation of the sub components has been achieved and used to write a new set of extended gtests.

 Risks and Assumptions